Retirement Savings on Track? How Much You Should Have by 55 and 60

 Profit and prosper with the best of expert advice - straight to your e-mail.

-During your mid-50s and early 60s, step one is developing a retirement plan if you don’t have one and refining your plan if you already have one, says Sharon Carson, executive director of J.P.
+During your mid-50s and early 60s, step one is developing a retirement plan if you don’t already have one and refining your plan if you do, says Sharon Carson, executive director of J.P.
 Morgan Asset Management.

 It's also a good time to assess your spending needs and determine how much you’ll need in retirement.
 If the idea of doing a detailed budget stresses you out, Carson says you should have a general idea of how much money is coming in and going out and determine which expenses may be variable and which are fixed.